 - 2 risks they should know about now, not at the end of the week

-- 1 specific ask (decision, intro, resource)
+- 1 specific ask (a decision, intro, or resource)

 - 1 feedback request on something specific I did